5 Things I Will Always Remember About Pittsburgh

 Old, new, steel, wooden, long, short, arch, suspension and beam bridges - there are 446 of them in the city in total.
 Pittsburg absolutely beat any possible record with the number of bridges, even Venice in Italy fell short.

-What's most noteworthy about some of those largest bridges is that they are all pained yellow.
+What's most noteworthy about some of those largest bridges is that they are all painted yellow.
 Well, more precisely, the colour is called "Aztec gold", it's just faded over the years to become yellow.

 The colour was chosen for a reason.
 All these bridges connect to the area in downtown Pittsburgh called "Golden Triangle" which apparently got its colour from the coat of arms of William Pitt from whom the city is bearing its name.